-Hosted by the Centre for Latin American and Caribbean Studies (CLACS)
+Supported by the Centre for Latin American and Caribbean Studies (CLACS) and Univerity of Bristol's Centre for Environmental Humanities (CEH)

 The importance of forests to efforts to address contemporary environmental challenges is now broadly recognised.
 At the COP27 summit in 2022, Brazil’s president-elect, Luiz Inácio Lula da Silva, stated: “There is no climate security for the world without a protected Amazon,” and pledged to “spare no efforts to have zero deforestation and the degradation of our biomes by 2030.”